lucia-auth/lucia/examples/nextjs-pages/github-oauth/README.md

-# Username & password example with Lucia and Next.js Pages Router
+# Github OAuth example with Lucia and Next.js Pages Router

 This example uses `better-sqlite3`.